 SHAKERS

 The shakers use electricity, power amplifiers and compressed air to provide up/down motion.
-Often this up/down motion is converted by means of experimental apparatus to provide circular motion involving centrifugal forces.
-Guarding consisting of floor standing mobile screens must be used to prevent injury from flying objects.
+During all experiments guarding consisting of floor standing mobile screens must be used to prevent injury from flying objects.
 The guards should be positioned to cover all likely directions in order to provide protection to the operator and all other lab users.
 All equipment for which access is required when the shaker is operating should be positioned on the safe side of the screen.

 Before use, the correct positioning of the body and armature of the V806 and V705 electromechanical shakers should be checked and adjusted if required by use of the relevant air suspension system.
 Failure to do so may result in damage to the shaker and expose the user to the possibility of trap hazards for hands etc.